lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 00000011 00000001
 ```

-Representing it as a byte array, we get `le = [3, 1]`.
-The lowest index, `le[0] = 3` means the lowest significant byte, and the highest index, `le[1] = 1` is the most significant byte.
+Representing it as a byte array, we get `bytes = [3, 1]`.
+The lowest index, `bytes[0] = 3` means the lowest significant byte, and the highest index, `bytes[1] = 1` is the most significant byte.
 So, while little-endian is less readable, it is frequently used to represent integers as binaries because of this property.

-## Bit vectors

 ### Little-endian bit order

 Why would we need a third representation?
 Let's first pose the problem.
-We want to represent a set of booleans.
 Imagine we have a fixed amount of validators, equal to 9, and we want to represent whether they attested in a block or not.
-We may represent this as follows:
+If the validators 0, 1 and 8 attested, we may represent this with a boolean array, as follows:

 ```
 [true, true, false, false, false, false, false, false, true]
 ```

-However, this representation has a problem: each boolean takes one full byte.
-For a million validators, which is in the order of magnitude of the validator set of mainnet, that mean a total attestation size of 64KB per block, which is half their size.
+However, this representation has a problem: each boolean takes up one full byte.
+For a million validators, which is in the order of magnitude of the validator set of mainnet, that means a total attestation size of 64KB per block, which is half its size.
 We can instead use the fact that a boolean and a bit both have two states and represent this as a binary instead:

 ```
 11000000 10000000